ACLS Secondary Survey H's and T's

 Cardiac and Pulmonary Conditions

-Acute coronary syndromes involving a large amount of heart muscle can present as PEA.
-That is, occlusion of the left main or proximal left anterior descending coronary artery can present with cardiogenic shock rapidly progressing to cardiac arrest and PEA.
+Acute coronary syndromes affecting a large portion of heart muscle can be a direct cause of PEA.
+For example, occlusion of the left main or proximal left anterior descending (LAD) coronary artery can cause cardiogenic shock that rapidly deteriorates into cardiac arrest and PEA.

 Drug Overdoses or Toxic Exposures